newrelic-experimental/nr1-viz-geo-location/README.md

 - **`value`:** This field should contain the key value you want to display, it is the value that the thresholds to indicate status are compared with.
 Note: If you are selecting a value that is affected by changes to the time window (such as a `count()`) you may consider wrapping in a `rate()` function so that the thresholds specificed continue to work over different time ranges. e.g. `...rate(count(*), 1 minute) as 'value'`
 - **`threshold_critical` & `threshold_warning`:** Specify one or both of these values to determine the marker status color.
 As with standard billboard widgets, if the critical threshold is larger than warning threshold then the status will be determined by the `>=` operator.
 Conversely if the warning threshold is larger than the critical then the status is determined by the `<=` operator (comparisons are made against the `value` field).
 - **`icon_label`:** If this field is provided then it will be used to display on the marker.
 This is useful for displaying a different value than that which you are setting the status colour from.
-- **`link`:** A URL.
-If present then clicking on a marker will take the user to the URL provided.
-You can use this to link to other New Relic pages or your own systems.
 - **`tooltip_label_of_your_choice`:** The tooltip that appears when you hover over a marker can display as many values as you require.
 Simply provide as many 'tooltip*' fields as you require.
 The label will be automatically created from the text after the "tooltip*" string.
 Pro tip: Prefix your tooltip label to affect sorting. e.g. "atooltip_zoo_name" will appear above "ztooltip_aardvark" in the tool tip.
 - **`tooltip_header`**: Title for the tooltip, displayed larger.
 - **`icon_radius`:** If present this triggers **high denisty mode** where markers are drawn as small circles and clustering is disabled.
 Specify the radius in pixels.
 (Takes precedence over other marker types)